 Defending Champions Kaizer Chiefs Knocked Out of Nedbank Cup by Stellenbosch FC

-Stellenbosch FC delivered the first surprise of the Nedbank Cup by eliminating defending champions Kaizer Chiefs in a dramatic Round of 32 encounter.
+Stellenbosch FC delivered the first surprise of the Nedbank Cup by eliminating defending champions Kaizer Chiefs in a dramatic Round of 32 encounter at the DHL Stadium on Wednesday, February 5, 2026.

 The hosts showed early intent when Chumani Butsaka glanced a header over the bar inside the opening five minutes.
-Chiefs responded shortly after through a Gaston Sirino corner that found Flavio Silva, whose header drifted wide.
+The Soweto giants responded shortly after through a Gaston Sirino corner that found Flavio Silva, whose header drifted wide.

 Stellenbosch struck first in the seventh minute after Thabo Moloisane was brought down in the area by Da Silva.
 Ibraheem Jabaar made no mistake from the spot, sending Brandon Petersen the wrong way to give Stellies the lead.